Northeastern is home to more than 260 student organizations.

 The Northeastern Undergraduate Researchers of Neuroscience (NEURONS) was originally founded as a club where students interested in the brain could meet and discuss new research and current events in the world of research.
 Our beginning was humble, but over the past few years, it has grown into the official student group for the Behavioral Neuroscience major.
 Through NEURONS, students are able to provide valuable feedback to the professors regarding classes, research opportunities, and the state of the major from a student’s perspective.
 During the biweekly meetings, students and faculty members are able to discuss in an informal setting new research from leading academic journals, topics that aren’t typically covered in classes, and life as a neuroscientist.
 Contact NEURONS on Facebook

-NU Science is Northeastern University’s first ever on-campus science magazine.
+NU Sci is Northeastern University’s first ever on-campus science magazine.
 Student-formed and student-run we are a group that meets every Monday to discuss scientific events and create a product that educates and enlightens the NU community.
+Get Involved; they’re always looking for more writers, photographers, and graphic designers!
+NU Sci on Facebook

 Society of Physics Students: